Chancellor to throw lifeline to self-employed amid coronavirus crisis

 In an email to staff, the inventor said his eponymous company had designed the “CoVent” at the request of Prime Minister Boris Johnson and is now waiting for the design to receive regulatory approval so manufacturing can commence.

-According to BBC Radio 4's Today programme, Health Secretary Matt Hancock said on Monday that more than 12,000 ventilators were available but the Department of Health clarified that to 8,000 on Wednesday.
+– The Royal Navy completed a “large-scale operation” shadowing seven Russian vessels in waters around the UK amid “unusually high levels of activity” during the coronavirus pandemic, military chiefs said.

-Industry Minister Nadhim Zahawi told Newsnight on Wednesday that the 12,000 included those that had already been ordered by the Government.
-Some 8,000 are already in the NHS, he added.
+– GPs said they need “urgent clarification” from the Government on whether they should now wear protective equipment to examine patients, while the head of NHS Providers, Chris Hopson, warned London hospitals were facing a “tsunami” of cases.

-As the Commons shut down early for Easter due to the escalating epidemic, Mr Johnson told MPs: "There are particular difficulties with those who are not on PAYE schemes as ...
-I think the whole House understands.
+As the Commons shut down early for Easter due to the escalating epidemic, Mr Johnson told MPs on Wednesday: “There are particular difficulties with those who are not on PAYE schemes as … I think the whole House understands.

 “We are bringing forward a package to ensure that everybody gets the support that they need.”